WHO WE ARE

 Banana Shire Council

-Between them they employ about 2,000 people rely on delivery of up to 3,000 head per day.
+Mayor Ferrier said the three meat processing plants in Central Queensland, two in Rockhampton and one in Biloela, collectively employ about 2,000 people and rely on the delivery of up to 3,000 head per day.

 Rockhampton Regional Council